observability-lab-cse/observability-lab-workshop/04-vizualisation/README.md

 1. Which dependency component is called most frequently, and how many times was it called in the last 30 minutes?
 1. Can you pinpoint the slowest dependency call?
 1. What are the response codes of failed requests, and can you determine why they failed?
-1. How many dependency calls failed, and can you figure out why?"
+1. How many dependency calls failed, and can you figure out why?

-## Metrics coming from OpenTelemetry auto-instrumentation
+## Additional metrics coming from OpenTelemetry auto-instrumentation

 That's already a lot of insights, but wait, there's more!
 OpenTelemetry auto-instrumentation for .NET and Java provides a bunch of useful metrics that can be found under the custom metric namespace `azure.applicationinsights`.
 These metrics can give you more insights into your application's performance, such as memory usage, CPU usage, GC count, etc.